2016-2017 Undergraduate & Graduate Catalog

 Grand Valley offers housing options 12 months per year, with applications available for fall and winter, winter only, and spring/summer semesters.
 Specific building availability varies from fall/winter to summer semesters, though is offered on both campuses year-round.
 Residents may cancel their contract with written notice and will be charged according to our cancellation breakage schedule.
 This schedule is available online at our website.

 Additional living accommodations near the campus, including rooms, apartments, houses, and mobile homes are available at a wide variety of costs.
-Grand Valley does not involve itself in negotiations for off-campus rentals but does provide, solely as a service to students, a listing of available housing at www.gvsu.edu/housing/.
-The university will not knowingly list substandard housing but it does not inspect the units available, and students are advised to exercise normal caution in making rental agreements.
+Grand Valley does not involve itself in negotiations for off-campus rentals.
+The university does not inspect the units available, and students are advised to exercise normal caution in making rental agreements.

 Office of Undergraduate Research and Scholarship

 The Office of Undergraduate Research and Scholarship (OURS) offers a variety of opportunities and resources for undergraduates to pursue research and scholarship in various disciplines under the direction of a faculty mentor.
 These intensive research and scholarship opportunities enrich students' academic experiences and challenge them to strengthen their critical, analytical, and writing skills.